Compliance-Resource-Pack/.github/profile/README.md

 <h1 align="center">
   Faithful is a collection of 32x and 64x resolution Minecraft resource packs for Minecraft Java and Bedrock Editions aiming to provide higher-resolution textures while staying true to the vanilla Minecraft textures.<br><br>
-  All of our work is free and open source, we don't use any money making download links and don't do any ads or data collection.
+  All of our code is free and open source, we don't use any money making download links and don't do any ads or data collection.
 </h1>

 <h3 align="center">